1. What should I do if my tween resists bonding activities?

 I came across this story of these young children who went through some parental challenges at a tender age, the story was pathetic, but there were many lessons to learn from this account of one of them – Kolawole.

-For some weird reason, Kolawole despised the uncontrolled actions of his friends after he returned to school and vowed not to be like them.
+For some weird reason, after he returned to school, Kolawole despised his friends’ uncontrolled actions and vowed not to be like them.
 He did not smoke weed; they claimed that was why he was so calm.
 Kolawole declined the following day’s invitation.

 Kolawole learnt from a psychologist that the significant work of parenting is done by the time the child is 13 years old, even though they only become confident enough to show their true character much later.
 We need to be extra vigilant and engage our children like never before, not in arguments but from a place of knowledge about the repercussions of specific actions.

-You can make sure to equip them enough to answer any question friends may ask in a bid to sway them or bend them to do their bidding.
-And after we have done all, we must pray for them too.
+You can equip them enough to answer any question friends may ask to sway or bend them to do their bidding.
+And after we have done all, we must pray for them, too.
 It’s a tough time to be a parent, but it was never easy in the first place.”

 I can corroborate this story through my job as a Careers Coach with Teenagers; I have always wished we would introduce the concept of career as a means to enjoy adulthood as early as possible to a child.
 If you are not enjoying your career, share your lessons and tell them how they could avoid such pitfalls as yours.
 If you have a great career, sharing your stories and your peers who got it wrong will be inspiring.